How to write a grant report for the newsletter

 In summary: What is interesting to us is how the conference you attended has impacted on you as a researcher.
 As ultimately, facilitating conference attendance with a view to benefitting your career is what we hope to achieve by providing these grants.

-Advice for Sectional Interest Groups and One-off Meetings
+Advice for Special Interest Groups and One-off Meetings

 Summarizing is key!